microsoft/cobalt/infra/templates/gitlab-bootstrap-iac-cicd/README.md

 Among the many resources provisioned by this template is the [Backend Configuration](https://www.terraform.io/docs/backends/index.html) that hosts the [Terraform State](https://www.terraform.io/docs/state/index.html) for this template, as well as the state for each deployment.

-Because of this, we'll cannot have the backend state configured for the initial deployment of this template.
+Because of this, we cannot have the backend state configured for the initial deployment of this template.
 These steps will take you through the following:

 * Initial deployment of this template
 * Enable the backend state for this deployment